-6. Bind the other two input elements to currentGuest.email and currentGuest.comments.
+6. Bind the other two input elements to currentGuest.email and currentGuest.comments in the same way.

 Creating a Table to Display the Output

 In the first chapter, you created three WOString elements to display the information the guest entered.
 In this tutorial, you'll create a different type of element, an HTML table, to display the information.
 In later tasks, you'll display data for multiple users in the table.